intrahealth/client-registry-docs/docs/decision_rules.md

 Decision rules determine how matches are made among records, for example, by using a certain algorithm on one field and a different algorithm on another.

-Let's use the below example.
+Let's use the below example:

 `rules.givenName` is used as one rule on the field givenName.